oddbird/oddsite/content/accoutrement-scale/index.rst

   - author: 'miriam'
     role: 'creator'
 summary: |
+  **Accoutrement-Scale provides size-management utilities.**
-  Gather all your sizes into organized maps, generate new sizes based on modular scales or arbitrary functions, access them by name, and automate scale previews in Herman.
+  Gather all your sizes into organized maps, generate new sizes based on modular scale ratios or arbitrary functions, access sizes by name, and automate scale previews in `Herman`_.

+  .. _Herman: /herman/

 Accoutrement Scale